lukamiletic95/papers/Background.md

 So, in recent years, a new model has gained in popularity.
 This model is based on decentralization and indisputability.
 What if our private data could now be stored in multiple places (thus eliminating the *single point of failure* problem, along with it being completely resilient to modification by malicious third parties?
 As stated in [3], *it is easier to steal a cookie from a cookie jar, kept in a secluded place, than stealing the cookie from a cookie jar kept in a market place, being observed by thousands of people*.

 This is where blockchain comes into picture.
-Blockchain drew attention in the past ten years, primarily due to its
+Blockchain drew attention in the past ten years, primarily due to its utilization within the Bitcoin transaction system.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMzY1NDc3OCwtODQ1NzQ5MzAzLDIxMz
+eyJoaXN0b3J5IjpbLTIwNzExOTM2NDcsLTg0NTc0OTMwMywyMT
-E5NDQyODUsLTE4OTExNDA3ODcsLTc2NTgyNzI5MiwtODY5MTU2
+MxOTQ0Mjg1LC0xODkxMTQwNzg3LC03NjU4MjcyOTIsLTg2OTE1
-NjYxLC0xMzE5NDM0MTE5LC0yMTExNTU0MjUyLC0xNDg2OTA5MT
+NjY2MSwtMTMxOTQzNDExOSwtMjExMTU1NDI1MiwtMTQ4NjkwOT
-c3LC0xOTgyMjI3OTE1LC0zNTg5MjkzNzksMTAxODU3NDQyNywt
+E3NywtMTk4MjIyNzkxNSwtMzU4OTI5Mzc5LDEwMTg1NzQ0Mjcs
-NDQ4NDg4NDIwXX0=
+LTQ0ODQ4ODQyMF19
 -->